ChloesueunChoi/cprg-218-lab-2/recipes.md

 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.
 10. Enjoy the love.

+## Drink
+### Classic Mojito

+Ingredients:
+- 6 mint leaves
+- 1/2 lime, cut into 4 wedges
+- 1 tsp granulated sugar
+- 2 oz white rum
+- 1 can club soda

+Instructions:
+1. Place the mint leaves, lime wedges, and sugar in a cocktail shaker
+2. Muddle for about 20 seconds.
+3. Add the rum and ice cubes.
+Cover and shake well, about 10 seconds.
+4. Fill a tall glass one-third full of ice.
+5. Add the mojito mixture to the glass.
+6. Top with club soda and garnish with lime slices and mint sprigs.